ray-project/ray/doc/source/serve/advanced-guides/deployment-graphs.md

 # Deployment Graphs (Deprecated)

 :::{note}
 This API is **deprecated** and will be removed in an upcoming release.
+Please use the recommended [model composition pattern](https://docs.ray.io/en/latest/serve/model_composition.html) instead.
 :::

 For more advanced composition patterns, it can be useful to surface the relationships between deployments, instead of hiding them inside individual deployment definitions.